Tessa’s Recipe Rundown

 Make the crust:

-- Place the cookies in the bowl of a food processor.
-Pulse until finely ground.
-Add the butter and pulse until moistened.
+- Place the cookies in the bowl of a food processor and pulse until finely ground.

-- Reduce oven temperature to 275°F.
+- Place on a wire rack to cool and reduce oven temperature to 275°F.

 Make the cheesecake filling:

 - In the bowl of an electric mixer fitted with a paddle attachment, beat the cream cheese on medium-high speed until completely smooth and free of clumps, scraping down the bowl and attachment as needed.
-Add the granulated and brown sugars and beat until well combined.
-Scrape down the bowl, then add in the pumpkin puree and sour cream and beat until smooth.
-Add the eggs and yolk, one at a time, then the flour, cinnamon, nutmeg, cloves, ginger, and vanilla, and beat until just combined, being careful not to overmix.

 - Pour over baked crust and spread evenly.
 Tap the pan against the counter a few times to release any bubbles.
 Tap a spatula against the top of the batter to pop those bubbles.
-Place pan on a rimmed baking sheet.
+Place the pan on a rimmed baking sheet.

-- Bake at 275°F for 1 hour and 45 minutes, or until set and dry at the edges but slightly jiggly and wobbly like Jello in the center with an internal temperature of 140°F-150°F. Turn off the oven, crack open the oven door, and allow to cool inside the oven for 30 minutes before removing to a cooling rack to cool completely to room temperature.
+- Bake at 275°F for 1 hour and 45 minutes, or until set and dry at the edges but slightly jiggly and wobbly like Jello in the center with an internal temperature of 140°F-150°F.

-- Refrigerate in springform pan for at least 6 hours, preferably overnight but up to 3 days, to allow the texture to firm and the pumpkin spice flavor to develop.
+- Refrigerate in springform pan for at least 6 hours (preferably overnight but up to 3 days) to allow the texture to firm and the pumpkin spice flavor to develop.
 Store the cheesecake uncovered to avoid creating condensation, which will create a mushy texture.

 Make the topping: